 Changes can occur at any time in a person’s life.
 Sometimes they are welcome and sometimes they aren’t.
 Mark Salzman will discuss three recent and hugely unwelcome life-changes that taught him important lessons about hope, free will, and what happens when you feed a dog something that it can’t digest properly.

 Salzman will talk about “My Year of Diversity: A Tragicomedy” at 7:30 p.m.
 Sept.
-28 in Memorial Ballroom, Hall Campus Center at Lynchburg College.
+28 in Memorial Ballroom, Hall Campus Center at University of Lynchburg.
 Tickets are free.

 According to his publicist, all Salzman ever wanted was to be a Kung Fu master, but it was his proficiency on the cello that facilitated his acceptance to Yale at the age of 16.
 He soon changed his major to Chinese language and philosophy, which took him to mainland China.
 He never gave up music, though, and Salzman’s cello playing appears on the soundtrack to several films, including the Academy Award-winning documentary Breathing Lessons: The Life and Work of Mark O’Brien.
 He has also played with Yo-Yo Ma and pianist Emanuel Ax at Lincoln Center.